-Many Firewall rules are required for normal SBA operation.
-The listing is extensive and therefore not all of the relevant Firewall rules are listed in the document.
-Retrieving the list of the Firewall rules (recommended configuration) - open the scw_sba_W14 XML file with the SCW tool and open the Firewall.
+Note: Many firewall rules are required for normal SBA operation.
+The listing is extensive and therefore not all of the relevant firewall rules are listed in the document.
+To retrieve the full list of the firewall rules - open the scw\sba\W14 XML file with the SCW tool and open the firewall.